Þórunn Þórðardóttir: Career

 In 1956, Þórunn joined the Marine and Freshwater Research Institute (MFRI), known at the time as the Faculty of Business Administration, Department of Fisheries, at the University of Iceland. Þórunn spent most of her career as the department head at the MFRI.
 She both instigated and directed Icelandic phycological research over the course of 40 years.

 Research in the seas around Iceland was often primitive in her early years of work when only the coast guard ship, Mária Júlía, was available, which, in addition to being a patrol ship, was equipped for research.
 Research could only be conducted when the ship was not otherwise in use by the coast guard, nonetheless Þórunn collected data onboard over many years.
 She published results on the annual productivity of phytoplankton in multiple scientific articles along with information on the progress of spring blooms.

-Þórunn distinguished herself as a pioneer in research on algae, plankton, and primary productivity in the seas around Iceland.
-Early in her career, she met the Danish scientist Steemann Nielsen, who encouraged her to apply his new method for studying the primary productivity of planktonic algae, the so-called radiocarbon method. Þórunn adopted this approach and adapted it to be employed under local Icelandic conditions. Þórunn's research became the seminal study of primary productivity in the ocean around Iceland.
+Þórunn began research on algae, plankton, and primary productivity in the seas around Iceland.
+Early in her career, she met the Danish scientist Steemann Nielsen, who encouraged her to try the radiocarbon method in studying the primary productivity of planktonic algae. Þórunn adopted this approach and adapted it to be employed under local Icelandic conditions. Þórunn's research became the seminal study of primary productivity in the ocean around Iceland.
 She presented her findings underlining the high fertility of Icelandic waters in both lectures and publications, which were well received.

 One of Þórunn's main research projects was to monitor the spring bloom of planktonic algae around Iceland, examine variation from year to year, and look for possible underlying causes.
 In addition to research on fertility and spring bloom of planktonic algae, she participated in research related to spawning and survival of commercial stocks.

-Þórunn had a keen interest in her work and was always ready to discuss, listen, and dig into a subject.
-She was an exceptional teacher and educator, having produced a body of written work that is useful both for classroom teaching as well as public education about the seas around Iceland.

-Þórunn was also a keen observer.
 When shellfish began to be farmed off Iceland and sold for consumption, Þórunn attended a course in Naples, Italy, to better identify species of planktonic algae, including those classified as toxic algae.
 She took an active part in shaping the monitoring of shellfish farming and fishing areas off the coast of Iceland in order to ensure consumer safety.

-Many employees of the Marine and Freshwater Research Institute began their careers under Þórunn’s leadership and guidance.
-Her colleagues quickly got to know her burning interest and her tireless dedication to her projects; this great passion of hers captivated people around her.
+She acted as a mentor figure to many employees of the Marine and Freshwater Research Institute, helping them get their starts in the field.